cauchycai/hexo-blog/_drafts/emacs-notes.md

 ## Repeating a Command ##

 1. *C-x z (repeat)* => This command repeats the previous Emacs command; the second and subsequent repeatings can be invoked by simplly input 'z'

+# Searching and Replacement #

+## Basics of Incremental Search ##

+1. C-s (isearch-forward)

+2. C-r (isearch-backward)

+3. When you are satisfied with the place you have reached, type RET, this stops searching, leaving the cursor where the search brought it.

+4. When you exit the invremental search, *it adds the original value of point to the mark ring*, without activating the mark; you can thus use C-u C-SPC to return to where you were before beginning the search.

+5. After exiting a search, you can search for the same string again by typing just C-s C-s

+6. To *reuse earlier search strings*, use the search ring.
+The commands M-p and M-n move through the ring to pick a search string to reuse.

+7. *M-e* to edit the current search string in the minibuffer.

+8. If the search string was mistyped, you can type *C-g* to remove from the search string the chracters that could not be found.

+9. *lax space matching* => each space, or sequence of spaces, matches *any sequence of one or more spaces* in the text.

+## Regular Expression Search ##

+1. *C-M-s* => Begin incremental regexp search (isearch-forward-regexp).

+2. *C-M-r* => Begin reverse incremental regexp search (isearch-backward-regexp).

+## Query Replace ##

+1. *M-%* => Replace some occurences of string with newstring.

+2. *C-M-%* => Replace some matches for regexp with newstring.

+3. The charaters you can type when you are shown a match for the string or regexp:

+SPC => to replace the occurence with newstring.

+DEL => to skip to the next occurence without replacing this one.
+,   => to replace this occurrence and display the result and then you are asked for another input character to say what to do next.
+C-r to alter the replaced text; C-x u to undo the replacement.
+Since this exits the query-replace, so you must use *C-x ESC ESC RET* to do further replacement.

+RET => to exit without doing any more replacements.

+.   => to replace this occurrence and then exit without searching for more occurrences.

+!   => to replace all remaining occurrences without asking again.

+# The Minibuffer #